Homelessness and mental health: Challenges

 Fear surrounds the introduction of mentally ill homeless housing and treatment centers into neighborhoods, due to existing stereotypes that homeless individuals are often associated with increased drug use and criminal activity.
 The Housing First Model study, along with other studies, show that this is not necessarily the case.
 Proponents of the NIMBY (not-in-my-backyard) movement have played an active role in the challenges faced by housing and mental health service interventions for the homeless.

-Conclusion

-For some individuals, the pathways into homelessness may be upstream.
-E.g. issues such as housing, income level, or employment status.
-For others, the pathways may be more personal or individual.
-E.g. issues such as compromised mental health and well ‐ being, mental illness, and substance abuse.
-Many of these personal and upstream issues are interconnected.
+Suicide

+Data from 36,127 adults in the National Epidemiologic Survey on Alcohol and Related Conditions-III in the U.S. stated that 21% of those that had experienced homelessness in the past year had made a past-year suicide attempt.

+In the UK, homeless people are over nine times more likely to take their own life than the general population.